Bonk-Andrzej/ToDoList-Angular/README.md

 * FireBase for user authentication
 * MLab noSQL database to store users tasks

+#### Features
+- [x] Registration new user or logging in already existing
+- [x] Unregistered user can't enter to task field or done field
+- [x] Notification for registration and login errors
+- [x] Validation for deleting task
+- [x] Adding pipes for improve readability
+- [x] Showing the date when the mouse hovers over task or task already done
+- [x] Add button is disabled when text field is empty

 #### Examples of some features
 ![login](img/toDoList-login.png)
 ![email error1](img/toDoList-error-emailAlreadyInUse.png)